awsdocs/amazon-dynamodb-developer-guide/doc_source/LSI.md

 ## Reading Data from a Local Secondary Index<a name="LSI.Reading"></a>

 You can retrieve items from a local secondary index using the `Query` and `Scan` operations\.
-The `GetItem` and `GetBatchItem` operations can't be used on a local secondary index\.
+The `GetItem` and `BatchGetItem` operations can't be used on a local secondary index\.

 ### Querying a Local Secondary Index<a name="LSI.Querying"></a>